How Many Teeth Can You Have on One Implant? Complete Information

 How do I care for my dental implants?

-Care for dental implants like natural teeth.
-Brush twice daily and floss often.
-Use an antibacterial mouthwash.
-Also, visit your dentist for check-ups.
+Care for dental implants like natural teeth — brush twice daily, floss regularly, use an antibacterial mouthwash, and visit your dentist for routine check-ups.